shotaronowhere/proof-of-humanity-origin-constitution/constitution.md

 ### vi) be submitted for constitution check by a Proof of Humanity Origin member

 HIPs which fail the constitutional check are considered treason.
-The submitter and authors of an unconstitutional HIP are prohibited from submitting new HIPs and are prohibited from holding any office (elected or appointed).
-A simple majority vote of ½ threshold of cast votes may reinstate these abilities.
+The submitter and authors of an unconstitutional HIP are prohibited from submitting new HIPs and are prohibited from holding any office (elected or appointed) or similar position of power.
+It is possible to make a HIP to reinstate these abilities.